FAQ

 • Safety training tailored to construction work environments

-• A foundational understanding of the apprenticeship model, including registration as a Pre-Apprentice (300 hours)
+• A foundational understanding of the apprenticeship model, including up to earning 300 apprenticeship hours.

 • Hands-on experience with NSCC programs, faculty, and facilities